Converting from Term to Whole Life Insurance

 Many people buy term life insurance when they are young because the premiums are less expensive.
 Over time, though, needs change as family and finances take their ups and downs.
 That's why most term life insurance policies are convertible to whole life ones.

 Should you convert your term life policy to whole life?
-Here are three reasons to convert (and three reasons to stick to your term policy).
+Here are a few reasons in favor of life insurance conversion (and three reasons to stick to your term policy).